 Through my love and passion for fashion, horses, nature and rodeo, I began writing for various publications in the industry starting my blog in 2010 with my first column in The Ropers Sports News.
 Shortly after, I began contributing to multiple publications of all genres all over the world.

-My goal is to be the best and most reputable journalist in all industries I stirve in, become a successful author writing western stories, as well as someday starting and owning my own equine publication.
-Beyond my western writing, I am working to educate children through beautifully told and colorful books.
+My goal is to be the best and most reputable journalist in all industries I strive in, become a successful author writing poetry and western stories, as well as maybe someday, starting and owning my own equine publication.